HackYourFuture/HTML-CSS/Week1/README.md

 1. What do HTML and CSS do?
 2. Introduction to HTML:
     - Crash course
-   - The essentials
+    - The commonly used tags
     - Semantic HTML
 3. Introduction to CSS:
     - Crash course
     - Where to write it?
     - The box model
     - The cascading effect
 4. Working with the browser
     - What is a web browser?
     - Choosing the right web browser
     - How to use the inspector

 ## 1. What do HTML and CSS do?